 The Northern World Heritage Collection

-Following the successful World Heritage Site Product Feasibility Study conducted in early 2018, Cumbria Tourism are proud to be leading the ‘Northern World Heritage Collection’ – a £250,000 project telling the story of England’s culture and heritage through the North’s outstanding UNESCO World Heritage Sites.
+Following the successful World Heritage Site Product Feasibility Study conducted in early 2018, Cumbria Tourism were proud to be leading the ‘Northern World Heritage Collection’ – a £250,000 project telling the story of England’s culture and heritage through the North’s outstanding UNESCO World Heritage Sites.

 The English National Parks Experience Collection

 This collaboration of nine of England’s National Parks is creating a joined-up, internationally branded collection of bookable immersive experiences, supported by accommodation.
-Cumbria Tourism is working on behalf of the Lake District National Park to provide business support, workshops and a trade marketing strategy which can be used by Cumbrian businesses targeting the Australian and German markets.
+Cumbria Tourism worked on behalf of the Lake District National Park to provide business support, workshops and a trade marketing strategy which can be used by Cumbrian businesses targeting the Australian and German markets.